 Christopher Springer, Gregori High School, son of ACSA Member Craig Springer

-Congratulations to Gyselle Bibiano, Region 7’s ESS student for 2020.
-Gyselle, a senior at Argonaut High School in the Amador County Unified School District, was nominated by her principal, Troy Grassaway.
-Gyselle was the first special education student in the moderate to severe program to graduate with a comprehensive high school diploma.
-What sets Gyselle apart from other students is a miracle.
+Congratulations to Gysselle Bibiano, Region 7’s ESS student for 2020.
+Gysselle, a senior at Argonaut High School in the Amador County Unified School District, was nominated by her principal, Troy Grassaway.
+Gysselle was the first special education student in the moderate to severe program to graduate with a comprehensive high school diploma.
+What sets Gysselle apart from other students is a miracle.

-Next year Gyselle will begin Columbia College in hopes of pursuing a career as a special education teacher.
+Next year Gysselle will begin Columbia College in hopes of pursuing a career as a special education teacher.